 Along with more great restaurants, Washington Heights is only a bridge away from Yankee Stadium.
 If you visit during baseball season be sure to catch a game!
 It’s even fun if you aren’t a huge baseball fan.
 Even further up in the Bronx you will find Little Italy, the Bronx Zoo, and New York’s Botanical Garden.
 Each one is so different it may be hard to pick which attraction to visit, but they will definitely all leave you with great memories.

-Now any of these days can be done in any order, we just wanted to give you a guideline of all there is to see in the city as well as ideas on how to save.
+Now any of these days from our New York itinerary can be done in any order, we just wanted to give you a guideline of all there is to see in the city as well as ideas on how to save.
 By day 6 you’re probably thinking how much more is there to do?
 Well, you still have one of the best parks to visit!
 Central Park is home to the largest amount of green space in Manhattan.
 There is so much that goes on in Central Park we are not sure we can tell list it all for you!
 You will see picnics, parties, runners, bikers, horse and carriages, a zoo, lakes, boats, historic landmarks, stages, and the list goes on!
 In Central Park, you are able to go on walking and bike tours depending on your preference.
 Take it all in while you are there!

 When you are ready to leave the park, there are a couple of landmarks close by that you could visit.
 To the West of the park you will find museum mile.
 A few of the most popular museums here are the American Museum of Natural History, The Met, and the Guggenheim Museum.
 Depending on which museum you chose, will depend on what area you will be in to explore.
 Post Central Park you could end up in Upper West Side, Upper East Side, or back in midtown near Times Square.